Phrasing

 Some inks described as permanent only become permanent when the ink

-combines with the cellulose in the paper (or your clothing!), hence
+combines with the cellulose in the paper (or your clothing), hence

-the claims that they are safe to use in a fountain pen.
-Reading up
+safe to use in a fountain pen.
+Reading up on the behaviour of modern

-protect your precious fountain pen(s) from an avoidable disaster.
-If
+inks is advisable, to protect your precious fountain pen from an

 pencil should be just soft enough to form the thicks and thins, but